Skip to main content

 Summary

 Candice Foy is a pediatric hospitalist at Stony Brook Children’s Hospital, The Renaissance School of Medicine at Stony Brook University, and is also the Director of the Pediatric Resident Quality Improvement Curriculum.
-She has a particular interest in using QI methodology in decreasing medication errors, and has lead projects on improving medication reconciliation and medication ordering procedures.
+She has a particular interest in using QI methodology in decreasing medication errors, and has led projects on improving medication reconciliation and medication ordering procedures.
 She also has an interest in research on medically complex children, specifically their long-term outcomes.

 • Pagano, M.E., Maietti, C.M., Levine, A.D., (2014, August).
 Risk factors of repeated infectious disease among substance- dependent girls and boys court-referred to treatment.
 The American Journal of Drug and Alcohol Abuse.
 Epub 2014 Aug 20